-The guide is part two of a four-volume set.
-Other volumes in the set include:
+The report is part two of a four-volume set.
+The other volumes in the set are:

 A supplemental report, Integrated Ecological Framework Outreach Project, documents the techniques used to disseminate the project's results into practitioner communities and provides technical assistance and guidance to those agencies piloting the products.

 The primary product of these complementary efforts is the Integrated Ecological Framework (IEF).
 The IEF is a step-by-step process guiding the integration of transportation and ecological planning.
 Each step of the IEF is supported by a database of case studies, data, methods, and tools.
-The IEF is available through the Transportation for Communities – Advancing Projects through Partnerships (TCAPP) website.
+The IEF is available through the Transportation for Communities—Advancing Projects through Partnerships (TCAPP) website.
 TCAPP is now known as PlanWorks.